Helpful Resources

 The ADOS-2 is the gold-standard assessment used to evaluate autism spectrum disorder.
 Through this program, qualified families can access a comprehensive, evidence-based evaluation at no cost—helping remove financial barriers and long wait times that often delay answers and care.

-Early diagnosis opens the door to critical supports, including therapy, educational services, and individualized treatment planning.
+Early diagnosis opens the door to critical autism support, including therapy, educational services, and individualized treatment planning.
 Our experienced clinical team provides testing in a supportive, child-centered environment and offers guidance on next steps following evaluation.

 👉 Check eligibility and fill out the contact us form to request an appointment below